Andrei15193/HintKeep/.docs/Request-Maxing-in-Dotnet.md

 ## Extensions

 In the beginning I made an exception to request maxing and that was extension methods.
-If we are to strictly follow this pattern then whenever we would want to validate a request we would need a separate handler just for that, however this is unnecessary as it would make code rather complicated than easier to follow.
+If we are to strictly follow this pattern then whenever we would want to validate a request we would need a separate handler just for that, however this is unnecessary as it would make code rather more complicated than easier to follow.

 A useful utility could be defined to ensure a request is valid, this will allow the use of data validation attributes at any level and before making a call to a dependent handler.